-This statistic shows the 10 U.S. states where the most peaches were produced in 2014.
-South Carolina ranked second among U.S. states, with a production of almost 65,700 tons.
+This statistic shows the peach production in the United States in 2015, by state.
+South Carolina ranked second among U.S. states, with a production of 68.9 thousand tons.

 The peach producing industry in the United States - additional information